Blog

 Avoid outdated features.
 We recommend picking CPUs that support virtualization instructions (Intel VT‑x/EPT or AMD‑V/RVI).
 Ensure your CPU choice aligns with your RAM, storage, and network needs.

-Melbicom addresses these considerations by offering more than 1,000 dedicated server configurationsincluding a range of Xeon chipsso you can pinpoint the best fit for your specific workloads and use cases.
+Melbicom addresses these considerations by offering more than 1,400 dedicated server configurations—including Intel Xeon and AMD options—so you can pinpoint the best fit for your specific workloads and use cases.

 Picking the right storage technology is critical as slow drives often play a bottleneck role in the entire service architecture.
-Since 2013, when the first NVMe (Non‑Volatile Memory Express) drives reached the market, they’ve become a go‑to option for all companies looking for the fastest data readability possible (e.g., streaming, gaming).
+Since the first NVMe (Non‑Volatile Memory Express) drives reached the market in 2013, NVMe has become a go‑to option for workloads that need low latency and high throughput, such as databases, streaming, and gaming.

 SATA and NVMe performance comparison: NVMe typically delivers 10x or more IOPS.